Borrowing Materials from the Library:

 Q: How can I print or photocopy in the Library?

 A: Printing and copying at the Health Sciences Library is managed by Printing and Copying Services (PCS) http://www.virginia.edu/uvaprint.
-In the Health Sciences Library there are print Release Stations located on the 1st floor near the computer lab and in the After Hours Study Area.
+In the Health Sciences Library there are print Release Stations located on the first floor near the computer lab and in the After-Hours Study Area.
 In these areas there are printing and copying capabilities.
 There is also a photocopier located in the Cabell Room.

 Q: I need an article from a journal (or a book) that we don't have here.
 How do I go about getting it?

-A: If you are affiliated with the Health System (faculty, staff, student), you are eligible to request materials not owned via the ILLiad online ordering system.
+A: If you are affiliated with the Health System (faculty, staff, student), you are eligible to request via the Illiad online ordering system materials not owned by UVA.
 ILLiad is available from the Library's homepage, so you may place orders while in the Library, from your office, or off-grounds.

 Q: Your catalog says the journal I need is at Ivy Stacks.
 Where would I find it?

 A: The journal you need is located in our remote storage facility on Ivy Road.
 You may obtain it by submitting a request via ILLiad.
 Circulating items may be checked out or used for photocopying.
 Items designated "RARE" do not circulate, and must be used by prior arrangement with the Library's Historical Collections Department (434-982-0576).